Open-EO/FuseTS/docs/source/del03_outro.md

 This section describes the modules and functionality that did not yet make it into this milestone, but is still planned for inclusion in the library.
 This planning is open for discussion.

+- Extend unit and integration tests
+- Benchmarks tests
+- Performance improvments for the core integration algorithms.
 - Refactor all algorithms to work with the estimators framework (extend BaseEstimator)
 - [Multi temporal outlier filter](https://github.com/Open-EO/FuseTS/issues/61)
 - [Documentation for working with original Sentinel-2 products](https://github.com/Open-EO/FuseTS/issues/59)